Morata, Spain again show they won't be going away easily at Euro 2020

 At risk of going home early after opening their Euro 2020 campaign with two limp draws, Luis Enrique's side produced a 5-0 win over Slovakia to book their place in the knockout rounds.
-Pitched against Croatia, the 2018 World Cup runner-ups, in the last-16, they went behind thanks to a bizarre own goal, recovered to go 3-1 up, conceded twice in the final 10 minutes to ensure extra time and then had to win the game all over again.
+Pitched against Croatia, the 2018 World Cup runner-ups, in the last 16, they went behind thanks to a bizarre own goal; recovered to go 3-1 up; conceded twice in the final 10 minutes, ensuring extra time; and then had to win the game all over again.

 Euro 2020: News and features | Fixtures and bracket | Standings | Squads | Live on ESPN | VAR watch | Pick 'em